Why Do Elite Barbers Prefer Comission

 Preferred by high-end shops & barbers.
 It places most of the responsibilities on the owner and it allows barbers to worry only about cutting hair.

-In this method, the owner is responsible for everything a barber might need to succeed.
+In this method, the owner is responsible for everything a elite barber might need to succeed.
 Clients, marketing, product (pomade, gel, etc.), materials (neck strips, cool care, alcohol, blades, etc.), equipment, station, towels, etc.

 Which One Works Best?

 Let's say you rent a booth at an average barbershop.
 You hustle and build a clientele, you now charge $30 for a cut and a beard.

 But you used product and material which cut your profits to about $28.
 Not to mention the $185 fee at the end of the week to cut.